johannes-gehrs/wtforms-parsleyjs/README.md

 Notably the ECMA script default behaviour matches the behaviour of [Python's search, not match](http://docs.python.org/2/library/re.html#search-vs-match).

 It's possible to simply supply your own `data-regexp` keyword to the field to explicitly provide the ECMA script regex.
 See [the flask documentation on this](http://flask.pocoo.org/docs/patterns/wtforms/#forms-in-templates).
 If you do this the library will not touch your custom regex.

 Note that the WTForms URL vaidator probably is a bit more liberal than the parsley one.
 Do check if the behaviour suits your needs.

+WTForms-ParsleyJS has been developed and run solely on Python 2.7. - but it may work with other versions.

 ## Dependencies